University of Lyon: Structure

 After Paris and Toulouse, Lyon is the third largest university city in France with 2,335 students in 1898, 36,500 students in 1973, 42,600 students in 1978, 50,000 students in 1982, and 52,000 students in 1985; in 2024, Lyon has 175,000 students, including 23,000 international students, and 11,500 researchers and faculty members.
 The university has a total of 510 private and public laboratories, and an average of 800 doctoral theses are defended there each year.
 The university comprises a total of 510 private and public laboratories, 18 doctoral schools, and an average of 800 doctoral theses are defended there each year.
 The doctoral schools are divided into five categories: life sciences (biological sciences, health, neurobiology, sciences and cognition, cancerology and biology), exact sciences (electronics and electrotechnics, mechanics and civil engineering, chemistry, materials, engineering, computer science and mathematics, physics and astrophysics), and humanities and social sciences (social sciences, literature, languages and linguistics, education and psychology, economics and management, philosophy and history, law).

-UdL, on behalf of its member institutions, oversees several major projects related to the "Investments for the Future" programme, for which it has secured nearly one billion euros in funding.
+The ComUE Lyon Saint-Étienne, on behalf of its member institutions, oversees several major projects related to the "Investments for the Future" programme, for which it has secured nearly one billion euros in funding.
 As part of these major projects, 12 laboratories have been awarded the "Laboratoire d'Excellence" (LabEx) label, and 8 projects have received the "Equipement d'Excellence" (EquipEx) label from the Ministry of Higher Education, Research and Innovation.
 Additionally, 3 of its research institutes have been awarded the Carnot label, which is given to public research laboratories conducting scientific research in public-private partnerships.

-As part of the France 2030 programme, launched in 2021 by the French government with a total budget of €54 billion, the UdL has established a technology transfer acceleration company (société d'Accélération du Transfert de Technologies, SATT).
+As part of the France 2030 programme, launched in 2021 by the French government with a total budget of €54 billion, the ComUE Lyon Saint-Étienne has established a technology transfer acceleration company (société d'Accélération du Transfert de Technologies, SATT).
 This subsidiary, created by one or more institutions (universities and research organisations), aims to professionalise the valorisation of public research.
 The company is responsible for managing patent applications, proof-of-concept operations, startup creation, and licensing.
-The University of Lyon's SATT, called PULSALYS, has a budget of €57 million over 10 years to strengthen the collaboration between fundamental research and entrepreneurship.
+Lyon's SATT, called PULSALYS, has a budget of €57 million over 10 years to strengthen the collaboration between fundamental research and entrepreneurship.